cyberbotics/webots/docs/guide/tutorial-8-using-ros.md

 ### Running the Nodes

-You can start any simulation using ROS with the wollowing commands (here the `e_puck_line` one for example):
+You can start any simulation using ROS with the following commands (here the `e_puck_line` one for example):

 ```sh
 source /opt/ros/melodic/setup.bash